ngbeslhang/Rotom/design_spec.md

 ## `get` and `set` command groups
 - `role`
   - SET (syntax: `set role`)
-    - At this point it requires a multiline codeblock in YAML for settings
+    - At this point it requires a multiline codeblock in YAML-esque config for settings
+      - ```yaml
+        why
+  -
 - `info from` (in a way replaces `userinfo`)
   - GET (syntax: `get info from <object>`)
     - User/channel/role name/ID/mention